Is Oakville a Good Place to Live? An Honest Guide for 2026

 The Cons: Things to Consider

-- Commuting Can Be Tough: While the GO Train offers a reliable link to Union Station (about 30-45 minutes express), driving into Toronto during rush hour via the QEW can be a test of patience.
+- Commuting Can Be Tough: While the GO Train offers a reliable link to Union Station, driving into Toronto during rush hour via the QEW can be a test of patience.
 If you work downtown 5 days a week, you'll need to factor this into your work-life balance.

 - It’s Quiet at Night: If you love the 24-hour energy of downtown Toronto, Oakville might feel sleepy.
 Shops close earlier, and while the dining scene is fantastic, the "nightlife" is more about a nice glass of wine on a patio than a club scene.